 I just applied for my Masters program.

-Then I ate five cookies to dull the pain.
+Then I ate five brown sugar cookies to dull the pain.

 But the pain is still there.
 Ouchie.